-We currently breed, cultivate and process pharmaceutical-grade cannabis for medical use at our facilities in southern and northern Israel.
+We currently breed, cultivate and process pharmaceutical-grade cannabis for medical use at our facility in northern Israel, which to date has been the only active site for our operations.
 Our business is subject to the risks inherent to the agricultural business, including the risks of crop failure presented by weather, insects, plant diseases and similar agricultural factors.
 There can be no assurance that natural elements, such as insects and plant diseases, will not interrupt our production activities or have an adverse effect on our business.
-If such disruption of operations at our facilities should occur, it could significantly interfere with our ability to continue our development and production activities.
+If such disruption of operations at our northern Israel facility should occur, it could significantly interfere with our ability to continue our development and production activities.